Financial incentives for photovoltaics: Mechanisms

-In October 2008, Spain, Italy, Greece and France introduced feed-in tariffs.
-None have replicated the programmed decrease of FIT in new contracts though, making the German incentive less attractive compared to other countries.
-The French FIT offers a uniquely high premium for building integrated systems.

 In 2006 California approved the 'California Solar Initiative', offering a choice of investment subsidies or FIT for small and medium systems and a FIT for large systems.
 The small-system FIT of $0.39 per kWh (far less than EU countries) expires in just 5 years, and the residential investment incentive is overwhelmed by a newly required time-of-use tariff, with a net cost increase to new systems.
 All California incentives are scheduled to decrease in the future depending as a function of the amount of PV capacity installed.

 At the end of 2006, the Ontario Power Authority (Canada) began its Standard Offer Program, the first in North America for small renewable projects (10MW or less).
 This guarantees a fixed price of $0.42 CDN per kWh for PV and $0.11 CDN per kWh for other sources (i.e., wind, biomass, hydro) over a period of twenty years.
 Unlike net metering, all the electricity produced is sold to the OPA at the SOP rate.
 The generator then purchases any needed electricity at the current prevailing rate (e.g., $0.055 per kWh).
 The difference should cover all the costs of installation and operation over the life of the contract.

 The price per Kilowatt hour (kWh) or kWp of the FIT or investment subsidies is only one of three factors that stimulate the installation of PV.
 The other two factors are insolation (the more sunshine, the less capital is needed for a given power output) and administrative ease of obtaining permits and contracts (Southern European countries are reputedly complex).
 For example, Greece, at the end of 2008, had 3GWp of permit requests unprocessed and halted new applications.